marsevilspirit/blog/content/about/index.md

 In terms of coding philosophy, I am a **minimalist**.
 I despise over-encapsulation and unnecessary complexity, always striving for code that is elegant and intuitive.

 **My Journey**
+- **Member of Xiyou Linux Group:** It is a great honor to be a member of the Xiyou Linux Group (2023 Cohort).
+Officially joining this laboratory is what set me on the path to learning programming.
 - **2025 Google Summer of Code (GSoC):** I spent a fulfilling summer with the **Apache Dubbo** community.
 It was a journey that not only sharpened my technical skills but also allowed me to experience the charm of collaboration in the open-source world.
 - **OceanBase Internship:** I am currently navigating the deep waters of distributed databases.
 From the Paxos protocol and storage engines to distributed transactions—within this massive system, I am voraciously absorbing everything related to "Consistency" and "High Availability."